nielsthaumann/sca/README.md

 <h1>High-accuracy MEG/EEG diagnostics with SCA </h1>

-The accuracy of electroencephalography (EEG) and magnetoencephalography (MEG) is challenged by overlapping neural sources.
+EEG and MEG can trace normal and abnormal brain development in, e.g., children.
+However, the accuracy of electroencephalography (EEG) and magnetoencephalography (MEG) is challenged by overlapping neural sources.
 This lack of accuracy is a severe limitation to the application of MEG/EEG to clinical diagnostics.
 As a solution, we here introduce a spike density component analysis (SCA) method for isolating specific neural sources.